Jazz (miniseries): Reception

-Positive reviews
+Critical response

 Reason magazine wrote that Jazz "is filled with rewards, many of them proffered unintentionally. ...
 Burns's documentary gifts are not visionary, analytical, nor even properly historical.
 Rather, he is a talented biographer, and his films are most effective when he is able to present an overarching narrative in terms of the biographical detail of that narrative's participants."
 Jason Van Bergen said, "The nearly 19 hours of documentary coverage contained in the Jazz series unravels like a fine wine", and due to the series' attention to detail, "a complete discussion of every episode in Ken Burns's Jazz would be better suited for a master's thesis" than to his brief review. ...
 Burns's encyclopedic rendering of the growth of jazz cannot be questioned.
 Followers of the music will need this set on their shelves; but perhaps slightly more surprisingly, serious students of American history may also require the set to supplement their versions of the past century."
 In The New York Times, Ben Ratlife wrote that the program's "major thematic device is effective, and would not come naturally to a music-focused jazz historian.
 It is to show what happens when American whites and blacks encounter each other, not in the abstract but person to person, and make some sort of connection."

-Writing in the National Review, Deroy Murdock wrote, "the TV documentary sometimes feels like Thanksgiving dinner.
-It's rich, delightful, filling, altogether satisfying, and, here and there, hypnotic. ...
-Burns's film is never dull.
-It's fascinating and captivating."